-Rapid Recovery 6.1 and later offers agentless support of virtual machines residing on Hyper-V CSVs (not of the CSVs themselves).
+Currently supported versions of Rapid Recovery offer agentless support only of virtual machines residing on Hyper-V CSVs (not of the CSVs themselves).

 Any feature listed as supported below requires Rapid Recovery Agent to be installed on each node of the cluster.
-You can then agentlessly protect and restore supported VMs hosted on Hyper-V clusters installed on Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.
+You can then agentlessly protect and restore supported VMs hosted on Hyper-V clusters installed on Windows Server versions 2008 R2 SP11, 2012, 2012 R2, 2016, and 2019.

-In addition, Rapid Recovery Core release 6.1 and later supports virtual export to Hyper-V CSVs installed on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 and Windows Server 2019.
+In addition, Rapid Recovery Core release 6.6 supports virtual export to Hyper-V CSVs installed on currently supported Windows operating systems, including Windows Server versions 2008 R2 SP11, 2012, 2012 R2, 2016, and 2019.
 For information about supported hypervisors, see Hypervisor requirements.